tesseract-ocr/tessdoc/Home.md

 # Support

 First read the [Wiki](https://github.com/tesseract-ocr/tesseract/wiki), particularly the [FAQ](FAQ) to see if your problem is addressed there.
-If not, search the the [Tesseract user forum](http://groups.google.com/group/tesseract-ocr) or the [Tesseract developer forum](http://groups.google.com/group/tesseract-dev), and if you still can't find what you need, please ask us there.
+If not, search the [Tesseract user forum](http://groups.google.com/group/tesseract-ocr) or the [Tesseract developer forum](http://groups.google.com/group/tesseract-dev), and if you still can't find what you need, please ask us there.